Film and Video Requirements

+The program in film & video accepts mailed portfolios only (see Mailing Instructions below).
 Because of time constraints in reviewing large quantities of films and videos, we ask you to send only your best work.
 The suggested total run-time of (no matter how many pieces) is 10 minutes.
 Five minutes of quality material is better than 30 minutes of mediocre work.
 Please note, however, that we prefer to receive complete works rather than excerpts.
 If you submit a DVD, please make sure it plays properly from a menu.
 Label every item you submit with your name, the date completed, the duration or dimensions, and medium.
 Please do not send the only copy of your creative work.
 Stretched-canvas, framed or three-dimensional works cannot be accepted; please submit any such items on CD or DVD.
 Be sure to review the additional portfolio guidelines below for the program to which you are applying.

-Please include a completed Portfolio Information Form with each mailed portfolio.
-Address your portfolio to the Office of Admissions at CalArts using the attached printable Portfolio Mailing Label.
+Mailing Instructions: Please include a completed Portfolio Information Form with each mailed portfolio.
+Address your portfolio to the Office of Admissions at CalArts using the printable Portfolio Mailing Label.
 Do not send your portfolio directly to the School of Film/Video.
 Doing so will cause a delay in the review of your work.

 The Office of Admissions will return your portfolio to you by mail only if you send a prepaid self-addressed package for return mailing.
 Be sure to complete and include any of the necessary forms required by your service provider.
 Prepaid mailing labels and packages from USPS, UPS, FedEx, FedEx Ground, and FedEx International are all acceptable.
 If necessary, your local post office will be able to provide you with an estimate for the return postage amount.